WICG/view-transitions/debugging_overflow_on_images.md

 }
 ```

-If updating the CSS is not trivial, a trivial fix can be to add the following inline style to the element.
+If updating the CSS is not trivial, another fix is to add the following inline style to the element.

 ```html
 <img style="overflow:clip !important"></img>